robinovitch61/color-controversy/README.md

 1 * * * * <absolute-path-to-cloned-repo>/backups/backup.sh
 ```
 This will create an hourly backup in the `backups/` directory.
 You can test it's working by temporarily changing `1 * * * *` to `* * * * *` and waiting one minute, then checking the `backups/` directory contents.

+I also copy these backups and some container logs to an S3 bucket as part of the `backup.sh` script.

 ### Restore from backup:
 ```sh